Skip to main content

 5. Create the pull request!

-Amending a Pull Request
+Amending a pull request

 There may be times you need to make minor changes after submitting the pull request.
 For instance, you see something that needs correcting.
 To do this, you will need to amend your commit.